Senior Contract Start Period

 4. Minimum of 40 semester units in upper division courses.

 6. Four-year students must complete at least 25 semester units of general education requirements in Bible.
 Transfer students must take a minimum of one general education Bible survey course (B101, B102, B201, B202, BTH321, BTH322) each semester of full-time attendance.
 Part-time students (taking less than 12 semester units) are not required to take a Bible course.
-However, a student taking several semesters of part-time coursework must complete one general education Bible course for every 15 semester units taken at The Master's College.
+However, a student taking several semesters of part-time coursework must complete one general education Bible course for every 15 semester units taken at The Master's University.

 7. No student will be allowed to participate in commencement exercises unless he/she has completed, or is in progress to complete, all academic requirements listed on the senior contract by the time of commencement ceremonies.